-The mission of Women in Development, New York is to empower, connect, and engage women in a community that fosters professional growth and leadership while advancing the field.
+The mission of Women In Development (WID), New York is to empower, connect, and engage women in a community that fosters professional growth and leadership while advancing the field.

 (Adopted January 2016)

 Our vision is to be the premier regional leader empowering women in the development field.
 We will achieve this by providing:

 - A vibrant, diverse community where we are supported, valued and respected;

 - Evaluated value of development and philanthropy in nonprofit organization.